pachterlab/biophysics/docs/source/foundations_computation.rst

             .. grid:: 2

                 .. grid-item::
-                    This article derived the analytical solution of bursty model.
+                    This article derived the analytical solution of bursty model via probability generating function methods.
+They studied the effects of pre-mRNA export on mRNA and protein levels, and concluded that export step can reduce variability at mRNA level but not protein level.

                 .. grid-item-card:: Fig 1 Schematic of the gene expression model